Mining

 Nanjizal Mine.

-1738 AD:- "A Survey of Tin Bounds, The Property of Sam.
+Further research turned up a document entitled: 1738 AD:- "A Survey of Tin Bounds, The Property of Sam.
 Borlase and Others."
+This was also discovered in the archives of the Courtney Library.
 The date on this document is 1783 and in it we found just one mention of the Parish of Sennen.
 This appertained to bounds owned by John Pascoe and others which were mined by S Borlase 1/3, I Millett 1/3 and A Pearce 1/3.
-There is included a sketch map of the bounds showing it to be on Trevescan Cliff. with the tin load being shown as running North to South going out to sea to the East of Dr Syntax's Head.
-These Bounds took in the whole of what we would refer to as the Lands End and included in this is land that was owned by a Israel Vingoe on the 1838 Sennen Tithe Map and labeled as No. 481.
-What we now need to find is a link between Henry Vingoe's bounds and these later findings.
-1871:- TOOLS OF THE CORNISH MINER The
+There is included a sketch map of the bounds showing it to be on Trevescan Cliff, with the tin load being shown as running North to South going out to sea to the East of Dr Syntax's Head.
+These Bounds took in the whole of what we would refer to as the Lands End and included in this is land that was owned by a Israel Vingoe on the 1838 Sennen Tithe Map and labelled as No. 481.
+We now need to find a link between Henry Vingoe's bounds and these later findings.
+1871:- TOOLS OF THE CORNISH MINER The Cornish miner had to find his way through rock of a very difficult character, consisting of solid granite or elvan rock of excessive hardness.
+His tools were few, but well adapted to their job; consisting, besides those represented in the following engraving, of a small wedge or two of steel, known as a gad, which was driven into the rock by the round end of the pick, for the purpose of splitting and detaching portions from the mass.

-In the 1858 the owners of the Bottalack Mine ordered work to commence on sinking a new shaft.
-This became known as the Boscawen Diagonal and it was completed in 1862.
+In the 1858 the owners of Botallack Mine ordered work to commence on sinking a new shaft.
+This became known as the 'Boscawen Diagonal' and it was completed in 1862.
 The shaft ran at a gradient of thirty two and a half degrees.
-It total depth was 250 fathom below the adit with the bottom of the incline being some half a mile out to sea.The boiler for the winding engine came from Pearce's shaft which became redundant when this shaft was opened.
-Holmans of St Just made the the gig or four wheeled iron box which four wheels would carry up to eight men up or down the incline.
-The gig was attached to the winding engine by means of a chain and on the 18th of April 1863 this chain suddenly parted just after eight men and a boy had started to ascend the shaft from a level about half way up the shaft.
-All eight men and a boy were carried to their deaths down the shaft.
-Amongst the men was Michael Nicholas who left a widow Martha and a son also named Nicholas.
-The gig was sent back to Holman’s to be cleaned and straightened out and was used by the Duke and Duchess of Cornwall for their trip to the mine two years later, although by now the chain had been pensioned off and replaced with a wire rope.
+It total depth was 250 fathom below the adit, with the bottom of the incline being some half a mile out to sea.
+The boiler for the winding engine came from Pearce's shaft which became redundant when this shaft was opened.
+Access to the entrance at the bottom of the vertical cliff face was via a rail track resting on timber trunking.
+Holman's of St Just made the the gig, a four wheeled iron box with four wheels which carried eight men up and down the steep incline.
+This gig was attached to the winding engine by means of a chain, which suddenly parted on the 18 April 1863, just after eight men and a boy were nearing the top of the incline shaft.
+The runaway gig carried all eight men and the boy to their deaths.
+Amongst the men was Michael Nicholas, who left a widow Martha and a son.
+The gig was sent back to Holman�s to be cleaned and straightened out and was used by the Duke and Duchess of Cornwall for their trip to the mine two years later, although by now the chain had been pensioned off and replaced with a wire rope.
 Another member of this tree who lost his life in a St Just mining disaster was James Vingoe Trembath who was killed in the Levant Mine.
-Whilst you can read about this disaster by clicking on the link below unfortunately James Vingoe Trembath has been named as John by mistake.
-LEVANT Mining Disaster, 3p.m.
+Whilst you can read about this disaster by clicking on the link below unfortunately James Vingoe Trembath was initially named as John in error LEVANT Mining Disaster, 3p.m.
 Monday, 20th October 1919

 |